junobuild/docs/docs/intro.md

 ---
-sidebar_position: 1
 description: Explore Juno's smart contracts, serverless functions, and hosting capabilities.
 Start building with Juno today!
 ---

 # Getting Started

-Start your Juno journey by launching your first **[Satellite](/docs/add-juno-to-an-app/create-a-satellite.md)** – a feature-packed smart contract designed for your project.
+Start your Juno journey by launching your first **[Satellite](./create-a-satellite.md)** – a feature-packed smart contract designed for your project.

 A Satellite is your project’s all-in-one container, **giving you full control 🔐** over authentication, a key-pair datastore (akin to a simple "database"), file storage, serverless functions, and hosting.